ajdillhoff/personal-site/content/notes/np_completeness.md

 ### P, NP, and NP-Complete {#p-np-and-np-complete}

-There are three classes of algorithms:
+We start with three classes of algorithms:

 -   Polynomial-time
 -   NP (nondeterministic polynomial time)